Wing Luke Museum

-The Wing Luke Museum of the Asian Pacific American Experience is a history museum in Seattle, Washington, United States, which focuses on the culture, art and history of Asian Pacific Americans.
+The Wing Luke Museum is a museum in Seattle, Washington, United States, which focuses on the culture, art and history of Asian Pacific Americans.
 It is located in the city's Chinatown-International District.
 Established in 1967, the museum is a Smithsonian Institution affiliate and the only pan-Asian Pacific American community-based museum in the country.
 It has relocated twice since its founding, most recently to the East Kong Yick Building in 2008.
 In February 2013 it was recognized as one of two dozen affiliated areas of the U.S. National Park Service.

 Collections

 The Wing Luke Museum's collections have over 18,000 items, including artifacts, photographs, documents, books, and oral histories.
 Parts of the museum's collections are viewable through its online database.
 There is an oral history lab inside the museum for staff and public use.

 Exhibits

 The Wing houses temporary and permanent exhibitions related to Asian American history, art, and cultures.
 The museum represents over 26 ethnic groups.

 The museum uses a community-based exhibition model to create exhibits.
 As part of the community-based process, the museum conducts outreach into communities to find individuals and organizations to partner with.
 The museum then forms a Community Advisory Committee (CAC) to determine the exhibit's direction.
-Staff at the museum conduct research, gather materials, and records relevant oral histories under the guidance of the CAC.
+Staff at the museum conduct research, gather materials, and record relevant oral histories under the guidance of the CAC.
 The CAC also determines the exhibit's overall design and content.
 This process can take 12 to 18 months.

 In 1995, the Wing Luke Museum received the Institute for Museum and Library Services National Award for Museum Service for its exhibit process.
 Award-winning exhibits by the museum include Do You Know Bruce?, a 2014 exhibit on Bruce Lee.
 The Association of King County Historical Organizations awarded Do You Know Bruce? the 2015 Exhibit Award.